-In an effort to foster the Israeli science communication community, our group has co-organized a series of annual conferences, in close collaboration with the Israel Academy of Sciences and Humanities.
-The conference brings together scientists, media researchers, journalists, editors, spokespeople, formal and informal science educators, and others who care about the field of science communication.
+In an effort to foster the Israeli science communication community, our group has co-organized a series of events, including conferences, public lectures, and round table discussions.
+These events bring together science communicators, scientists, media researchers, journalists, editors, spokespeople, formal and informal science educators, and others who care about science communication.

 - A public lecture by Alan Alda and training workshops of the Alan Alda Center for Communicating Science, Haifa, February 2018

 - The Second Connecting People with Science Conference, Rehovot, December 17, 2017 (Coverage; Video and Photos)

 - Public Engagement with Science Online (PESO) 2017, a research workshop of the Israel Science Foundation, Haifa, June 25-28, 2017

 - The Connecting People with Science Conference, Rehovot, June 30, 2016 (Photos)